mbaumer/us_hep_funding/docs/_states/NC.md

 [NC-01](#NC-01)  [NC-02](#NC-02)  [NC-03](#NC-03)  [NC-04](#NC-04)  [NC-05](#NC-05)  [NC-06](#NC-06)  [NC-07](#NC-07)  [NC-08](#NC-08)  [NC-09](#NC-09)  [NC-10](#NC-10)  [NC-11](#NC-11)  [NC-12](#NC-12)  [NC-13](#NC-13)

 # NC -- Sen. Richard Burr (R) and  Sen. Thom Tillis (R)
+## Committees
+Richard Burr is not on any of our key committees

+Thom Tillis is not on any of our key committees

 ## HEP Grants
 ```
 In the past 5 years, this state has received: